-9. Remuneration and invoicing
+9. Fees and invoicing

-- 9.1 The service provider shall provide the services: - a.
-At fixed prices, or - b.
-On a time and materials basis, subject to an upper limit for remuneration (cost ceiling) - 9.2 The fee set under contract shall cover all services required for proper contractual performance.
-In particular, the fee shall cover the assignment of rights, the cost of all documentation and materials, expenses and public charges (e.g. value added tax). - 9.3 The service provider shall issue invoices in accordance with a payment schedule or after providing the services.
-Value added tax shall be stated separately on the invoice and may not be charged retrospectively. - 9.4 The contractually agreed payment conditions and payment deadlines shall apply. - 9.5 Advance payments may only be made in exceptional circumstances and provided that it has been agreed that the service provider will furnish Swiss Post at its own cost with security in the form of a bank or insurance guarantee from a bank of primary standing.

-9.6 Where Swiss Post and/or Swiss Post companies (direct and indirect equity interests of at least 50 percent) use the services of the service provider, the relative fees shall be cumulated for the purposes of calculating discounts.
+- 9.1 The service provider shall provide the services - a. at fixed prices; or - b. on a time and materials basis, subject to an upper limit for remuneration (cost ceiling). - 9.2 The fee set under contract shall cover all services required for proper contractual performance.
+In particular, the fee shall cover the assignment of rights, the cost of all documentation and materials, expenses and public charges (e.g. value added tax). - 9.3 The service provider shall issue invoices in accordance with a payment schedule or after the services have been provided.
+Value added tax shall be stated separately on the invoice and may not be charged retrospectively. - 9.4 The contractually agreed payment conditions and payment periods shall apply. - 9.5 Advance payments may only be made in exceptional circumstances and provided that it has been agreed that the service provider will furnish Swiss Post at its own cost with security in the form of a bank or insurance guarantee from a bank of primary standing. - 9.6 Where Swiss Post and/or Swiss Post companies (direct and indirect equity interests of at least 50 percent) use the services of the service provider, the relative fees shall be cumulated for the purposes of calculating discounts.

-10. Protective and usage rights
+10. Protective rights and usage rights